Holonomies and cohomology for cocycles over partially hyperbolic diffeomorphisms: Proofs

 \subsection{Proof of Proposition \ref{nonreg example}.}

 We use the construction described in \cite[Theorem 5.5.3]{KN} which was based on an example by R. de la Llave \cite{L}.
 Let $f$ be an Anosov automorphism of $\T^2$ with eigenvalues $\lambda >1$ and $\lambda^{-1}$.
-We fix a number $r$, where $\beta'<r<1$, and set $\mu = \lambda ^r$.
+We fix a number $r$, where $\beta'<r<\beta$, and set $\mu = \lambda ^r$.
 We consider smooth $GL(2,\R)$-valued cocycles over $f$

-Since $\mu<\lambda$, the cocycle $\B$ is fiber bunched with $\beta=1$.
-We take $\phi$ sufficiently small, so that $\A$ is sufficiently $C^0$ close to $\B$ and hence it is also fiber bunched with $\beta=1$.
-Hence both $\A$ and $\B$ have standard stable and unstable holonomies which are Lipschitz along the leaves of the corresponding foliation, i.e. satisfy (H4) with $\beta=1$.
+Then the constant cocycle $\B$ is $\beta$ fiber bunched.
+We take $\phi$ sufficiently small so that $\A$ is sufficiently $C^0$ close to $\B$ and hence it is also $\beta$ fiber bunched.
+Hence both $\A$ and $\B$ have standard stable and unstable holonomies which are $\beta$-H\"older along the leaves of the corresponding foliation, i.e. satisfy (H4).